tharsheblows/alphabet-guess/README.md

 # Alphabet Game

-Another stupid game where you guess the letters.
-It's like password cracking except slower and more boring.
+Another stupid game where you guess a letter.

 ## Interesting things as I go along